This topic describes how to use Internet Shared Bandwidth and Data Transfer Plan to reduce Internet costs.

-Data Transfer Plan is a subscription Internet traffic package that is billed by using the subscription method.
-It offers a price lower than that of Pay-As-You-Go traffic scheme and also provides Idle-time Data Transfer Plan, greatly reducing the Internet traffic cost.
+Data Transfer Plan is an Internet traffic package that is billed by using the subscription method.
+It offers a price lower than that of the pay-as-you-go billing method and provides off-peak data plans, which greatly reduce Internet traffic costs.
 Data Transfer Plan applies to ECS instances, Elastic IP Addresses (EIPs), and Server Load Balancer (SLB) instances that are billed by traffic.

-After you purchase a Data Transfer Plan, traffic fee is automatically deducted from the plan and no additional operation is required.
+After you purchase a Data Transfer Plan, the traffic you have used before will be covered by the plan and no additional operation is required.
 You can view the usage of Data Transfer Plan of different products on the Resource Packages page of the billing management center.

-Data Traffic Package supports Idle-time Data Transfer Plan with lower price.
-Take Hong Kong, China as an example.
-The prices of Pay-As-You-Go traffic, Full-time Data Transfer Plan and Idle-time Data Transfer Plan are as follows:
+Data Transfer Plan supports off-peak data plans with lower prices.
+Take Hong Kong as an example.
+The prices of pay-as-you-go traffic, full-time data plan, and off-peak data plan are as follows:

-All ECS instances, EIPs and SLB instances that are billed by traffic can use Data Transfer Plan.
-From the perspective of saving cost, Data Transfer plan saves more costs for resources with large traffic.
+All ECS instances, EIPs, and SLB instances that are billed by traffic support Data Transfer Plan.
+In terms of cost reduction, Data Transfer plan saves more costs for resources with large traffic.

-Data Transfer Plan has a validity period.
-After a plan expires, the remaining traffic in the plan cannot be used.
-We recommend that you choose the specification of Data Transfer Plan according to the history usage of the service system.
-You can purchase a small-specification plan first and buy more in the future to avoid wasting.
+Each plan has a validity period.
+After a plan expires, the remaining traffic allowance in the plan cannot be used.
+We recommend that you choose a plan with an appropriate allowance based on the history usage of your service.
+You can purchase a small plan first and buy more in the future to avoid allowance wasting.

-If you have purchased multiple Data Transfer Plans, traffic in the Data Transfer Plan to expire first is deducted first.
+If you have purchased multiple Data Transfer Plans, traffic in the Data Transfer Plan to expire first is used first.

 Internet Shared Bandwidth

 Internet Shared Bandwidth is an independent bandwidth product that provides high-quality multi-line BGP bandwidth and various billing methods.
-You can add EIPs to Internet Shared Bandwidth so that the EIPs can share the bandwidth.
-You can bind EIPs to ECS instances of the VPC network, NAT Gateways, and SLB instances of the VPC network, so that these products can use Internet Shared Bandwidth.
+You can add EIPs to an Internet Shared Bandwidth instance so that the EIPs can share the bandwidth.
+You can associate EIPs with ECS instances of the VPC network, NAT Gateways, and SLB instances of the VPC network, so that these products can share the bandwidth of the Internet Shared Bandwidth instance.

-Therefore, if you use Internet Shared Bandwidth, you only need to buy a 500-Mbps Internet Shared Bandwidth and the 10 ECS instances can use it.
-In this way, each ECS instance can use peak bandwidth five times that of the original one, and you only need to pay CNY 1680 per day for the 500 Mbit/s Internet Shared Bandwidth instance.
+In this case, you can use Internet Shared Bandwidth.
+You only need to buy a 500 Mbit/s Internet Shared Bandwidth instance for the 10 ECS instances to share a bandwidth.
+In this way, each ECS instance can use a peak bandwidth five times that of the 100 Mbit/s EIP, and you only need to pay CNY 1680 per day for the 500 Mbit/s Internet Shared Bandwidth instance.
 Thus, CNY 1573 is saved, which is 50% less costs than the EIP method.

-Therefore, if you have multiple EIPs and experience obvious bandwidth fluctuation, using Internet Shared Bandwidth can greatly save the cost greatly.
-If your services are frequented by abrupt bandwidth peaks, you can use the 95th percentile billing method to avoid the impact of limited peak bandwidth on the service and the cost wasting caused by high peak bandwidth are avoided.
+Therefore, if you have multiple EIPs and experience obvious bandwidth fluctuations, Internet Shared Bandwidth can help you save the cost greatly.
+If your services are frequented by abrupt bandwidth peaks, you can use the 95th percentile billing method to avoid the impact of limited peak bandwidth on your service and extra costs incurred by unnecessarily high peak bandwidth.

-For systems with stable traffic, you can choose the Subscription billing mode by bandwidth, which can save 20%-30% cost compared with Pay-As-You-Go billing by bandwidth.
+For services with stable traffic, you can choose the bandwidth-based subscription billing method, which can help you save 20% to 30% costs compared with bandwidth-based pay-as-you-go billing.